jordanbemmels/kiwi-iDDC/02_Run_iDDC_simulations.md

 find . | sort -n
 ```

-If everything is set up correctly, the output should be:
+If everything is set up correctly, the result of that command should be:

 ```
 .